-Title Optical Cell Sorting Degree of recognition International Media name/outlet The Scientist Media type Web Country United Kingdom Date 1/12/17 Description Researchers are using light and new image processing tools for label-free cell characterization.
+Title Optical Cell Sorting Degree of recognition International Media name/outlet The Scientist Media type Web Country/Territory United Kingdom Date 1/12/17 Description Researchers are using light and new image processing tools for label-free cell characterization.

 The more biologists learn about disease complexity and the power of personalized treatments, the more important it becomes to develop noninvasive and unbiased methods of sorting, separating, and otherwise gathering information about individual cells.

 Traditionally, however, sorting cells has been tricky.
 Methods for accurately and quickly sorting heterogeneous cell populations—even into just the broad categories of malignant or benign—often rely on the use of fluorescent surface labels or biochemical stains, techniques that frequently alter the cells’ properties.
 And in some applications, researchers simply don’t know which surface markers to track.
 This means that the cells being studied may not be representative of the specific cell subpopulation of interest.